hapticssymposium-org/hs2026/site/content/presenting/toh-short-papers.md

 Authors choosing not to submit via the new journal track may still submit their papers directly to the conference.
 Such papers will be reviewed following the established conference technical paper review procedure.
 Accepted conference technical papers will be published in the conference proceedings and IEEE Xplore.

-One author of each accepted paper will deliver a talk at the conference and answer questions in any remaining time from the duration that is allotted.
-Further details will be provided at a later time.

-All accepted Transaction on Haptics Short Papers will appear in the Haptics Symposium proceedings, which will be distributed at the conference.

 ## Final Submission

-All accepted Transaction on Haptics Short Papers will appear in this year’s Haptics Symposium proceedings, which will be distributed at the conference.

 We will be using the Conference Paper Management System of the Robotics and Automation Society (PaperPlaza) for the creation of the electronic conference program.
 The authors of accepted ToH Short Papers will use the [PaperPlaza system](https://ras.papercept.net/) to provide information about their paper for inclusion in the conference proceedings.
 We have provided details below on how to submit your accepted ToH Short Paper content to PaperPlaza.